u0d7i/PU10/first-boot.md

 And finally - there is no power-off or reboot option.
 To power-off you need to remove the battery.
 To reboot, you need to put stylus into "Reset" hole.
-You'll also need a stylus to put device into BootLoader mode - press  Light (lightbulb button under volume control) + Power + Reset (the hole between earphpone USB, pressed by stylus):
+You'll also need a stylus to put device into BootLoader mode - press  Light (lightbulb button under the volume control) + Power + Reset (the hole between earphpones and USB, pressed by stylus):

 ![PU10 Qtek 9000](img/pu10_011.png?raw=true "PU10 Qtek 9000")